Avzix/Book-n-deal/README.md

 ### 3.1.
 Value Proposition Canvas
 ![Value proposition canvas](https://github.com/user-attachments/assets/3e7315c0-5477-4487-bae0-8357b61a6eb5)

+The Value Proposition Canvas served as a key tool to align our understanding of users with the project’s objectives.
+It helped visualize what users truly value — not only functional benefits such as easily obtaining books, but also emotional aspects like belonging to a community and contributing to sustainability.
+This process revealed that users are motivated by collaboration and shared learning, not just by economic savings.
+As a result, the app’s value proposition focuses on connection, accessibility, and environmental impact, creating a meaningful experience that goes beyond a simple exchange platform.

 ### 3.2.
 UIX Persona
 <img width="1920" height="1080" alt="persona1" src="https://github.com/user-attachments/assets/7ab204ad-ae0e-40d2-80e9-9fc36f0aba91" />
 <img width="1920" height="1080" alt="persona2" src="https://github.com/user-attachments/assets/6b104630-a10b-434e-8255-2bb1c9700849" />